thomassuedbroecker/-iascable-vpc-openshift-argocd/README.md

   * Related simplified architecture
    ![](images/SoftwareEverywhere-OpenShift-Infrastructure.drawio.png)

+## 3. Write a customized `BOM` to combine the modules

 ### Step 1: Write the Bill of Material `BOM` file

 Combine Terraform modules and define some variables in the initial `BOM` file.

-> Note: When you going to use variables, keep in mind you must use the name of the variables defined in the module and use `alias: ibm-vpc` to define the prefix.
+> Note: When we going to use variables, we must keep in mind that we must use the name of the variables defined in the Terraform modules and use `alias: ibm-vpc` to define the prefix.

 ```yaml
 apiVersion: cloudnativetoolkit.dev/v1alpha1